cferg97/cferg97/README.md

 ## Other Information...
-👩‍💻 I'm currently working on Front End Development projects.
+👩‍💻 I'm currently working with MongoDB and Rest APIs!

 🧠 I'm currently learning React and JavaScript! (and a little sprinkling of TypeScript)